Drewsky33/drewsky33.github.io/_posts/2025-01-25-AirBnB-Exploratory-Data-Analysis.md

 ![alt text](/img/posts/describe.png "QAing the data")

-I noticed the `accommodates` column had a minimum was zero so I wanted to see just how many.
+I noticed the `accommodates` column had a minimum of zero so I wanted to see just how many.
 So did the `price` column.

 ``` python